choojs/bankai/README.md

 We want people to have fun building things for the web.
 There should be no hurdles between a great idea, and your first prototype.
 And once you're ready, it should be easy to package it up and share it online.
 That's Bankai: a tool that helps you build for the web.
-No configuration, no hassle.
-Get out there and make things!
+No configuration, and no hassle - that's our promise.

 If this is your first time building something for the web, take a look at [choojs/create-choo-app](https://github.com/choojs/create-choo-app) to help get